Swiftly…Incidental?

 Enter, Showgirl.

 Catchy, undeniably dancey, but ultimately…underwhelming.
 After weeks of anticipation and fan-frenzied easter egg hunting, I was expecting more from this album.
 Giving less Showgirl and more “horny in-love-girl”, I was hoping Swift would make good on her promises of legitimately unveiling life as a showgirl.
-Where’s the rehearsals?
-Where’s the camaraderie?
-Where’s the delicate balance of umpteen day-to-days?
-No, I’m not talking her theatrical movie release.
-No, I’m not talking chronology during the biggest, best selling tour of all time.
-What if, instead of Actually Romantic, she’s just Actually Tired?
-Or loses the whisper-sung Wi$H Li$T in favor of present contentedness?
+Instead, we found dancey tracks that don’t amount to much.
+How many love songs have we heard?
+How many diss tracks have we listened to?
+How many times must we reminisce on high school?

 I’ve heard a thousand love songs.
 How about we dive into the monstrous pressure she’s under?
 (And no, not I Can Do it With a Broken Heart’s gaudyI’m so depressed I act like it’s my birthday everyday.”)

 Let’s dive into her self image, her attachment style, her friends and family of origin.
 Please, let’s hear family impacts beyond a brother’s “eating out of the trash” or a mother’s “you were dancing through the lightning strikes.”
+Knowingly, I crave this from Swift because I myself have felt the effects of turning the lens inward.
+Rough as it may be, healing is the greatest gift I’ve ever given myself.

 I won’t lie, Wood is devious and infectious.
 Sampling Jackson 5 added just the right amount of verve and vigor on a rather NSFW track.
 Opalite’s rich imagery mirrors Midnight’s shiny Bejeweled.
 Father Figure pokes familial fun at her not-so-simple journey to reclaiming her masters.
-And Eldest Daughter feels serious, yet borderline satiric as she whispers “I’m not a bad bitch, this isn’t savage.”
+And Eldest Daughter feels serious, yet borderline satiric as she whispers I’m not a bad bitch, this isn’t savage.”
+Although, “I have been afflicted by a terminal uniquenessis easily the strongest lyric of the entire album.

-That, would be So High School.
+That would be So High School.

 Next